Azure/azure-powershell/src/Storage/Storage.Management/help/New-AzStorageAccount.md

 False
 ```

-The command create account with MinimumTlsVersion, AllowBlobPublicAccess, and disable SharedKey access to the account, and then show the the 3 properties of the created account
+The command create account with MinimumTlsVersion, AllowBlobPublicAccess, and disable SharedKey access to the account, and then show the 3 properties of the created account

 ### Example 10: Create a Storage account with RoutingPreference setting
 <!-- Skip: Output cannot be splitted from code -->